Trevor Hastie was born in South Africa in 1953. He received his

 and Biostatistics.
 In 2013 he was named the John A. Overdeck Professor of Mathematical Sciences.

-His main research contributions have been in applied statistics, and
+His main research contributions have been in applied statistics;

-he has written three books in this area: "Generalized Additive Models"
+he has published over 180 articles and written four books in this area: "Generalized Additive Models"

 (with R. Tibshirani, Chapman and Hall, 1991), "Elements of Statistical